iquiw/copyfu-extension/README.md

 ## Feature

-- Copy URL and title with customizable templates
+- Copy URL and title of the current tab with customizable templates
+- Copy URL and title of RSS/Atom feeds
-- User-defined Liquid templates for advanced formatting
+- User-defined LiquidJS templates for advanced formatting
 - Keyboard shortcuts for quick access
 - Export/import templates for backup and sharing
 - Drag-and-drop sorting for template management